RED LIGHT CAMERAS

 Data for this month, and the total for this month, is from a spreadsheet (see link above) created by the sheriff and received by highwayrobbery.net on 4-24-09.

-The total for this month was calculated by highwayrobbery.net.
+The total for this month or year (or the projected annual total) was calculated by highwayrobbery.net.

 There is no total shown for this month as data was not requested for all cameras active during the month.